 You can find an extended version of Christmas With Children’s BBC: Rentasanta, alongside features on festive editions of Play School, Watch, Bod, Quincy’s Quest, The Ghosts Of Motley Hall, Magpie and Chorlton And The Wheelies, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 You can get Can’t Help Thinking About Me in paperback here or from the Kindle Store here.

-Little-remembered Rentaghost regular Catastrophe Kate is one of The Characters That Time Forgot here.
+Little-remembered Rentaghost regular Catastrophe Kate features as one of The Characters That Time Forgot here.

 © Tim Worthington.